mohammed773535769-blip/Smart-Cashier/smart cashier/README.md

 ---

-## 🤖 Machine Learning Model
-- Framework: TensorFlow Lite
-- Input size: 224×224
-- Confidence threshold: 85%
-- Stable-frame logic to reduce false detections
+## 📸 Project Assets

-All model-related files are located in the `model/` folder.
+All mechanical, electrical, and system images are included in the **images/** folder alongside the source code.
+These images document:
+- Mechanical assembly
+- Electrical wiring and control components
+- System integration stages
+- Final prototype

 ---

-## 📸 Project Images
-All mechanical, electrical, and system images are included in the `images/` folder inside this repository.

----

 ## 🧪 Results
+### Achievements
-- Product recognition worked successfully
+- Successful real-time product recognition
-- Communication with ESP32 was stable
+- Stable PC-to-ESP32 communication
-- Core system concept was validated
+- Core system concept validated under limited time

 ### Limitations
-- Motor/conveyor instability
+- Conveyor motor instability in some cases
-- Load cell calibration difficulty under moving belt
+- Load cell calibration difficulty under a moving belt
-- Lighting conditions affected vision accuracy
+- Lighting conditions affected recognition accuracy
-- Automatic door after payment not implemented
+- Automatic door after payment was not implemented due to time constraints

 ---

 ## 📈 Future Improvements
-- Fully enclosed system for lighting control and anti-theft
+- Fully enclosed system to control lighting and prevent theft
-- Closed-loop motor control (encoder-based)
+- Closed-loop motor control using encoder feedback
-- Payment system integration (e-wallet)
-- Automated door mechanism after payment confirmation
+- Automatic door mechanism linked to payment confirmation
+- Integration with an electronic wallet/payment system
+- Improved illumination using diffused LED lighting
+- Database-based product pricing and user interface dashboard

 ---

 ## 👨‍💻 My Role
 - Mechanical design and assembly
-- Electrical wiring and power control
+- Electrical wiring and power/control implementation
 - ~40% contribution to software and control logic
 - System integration and troubleshooting

 ---

 ## 🏁 Conclusion
-This project demonstrates the integration of mechanical systems, electrical control, and AI-based vision into a single smart cashier solution with strong potential for real-world development.
+The Smart Cashier System demonstrates a practical application of mechatronics engineering by integrating mechanical design, electrical control, and AI-based computer vision into a single automated checkout solution.
+Despite time and hardware limitations, the project successfully validated the core concept and provides a strong foundation for real-world deployment and future enhancement.